AdaCore/spark2014/docs/lrm/source/statements.rst

         Has_Element => name[,
         Element     => name])

+4. If the aspect Iterable is visibly specified for a type, the (view of the) type is defined to be an iterator type (view).
+   If the aspect Iterable is visibly specified for a type and the specification includes an Element argument then the (view of the) type is defined to be an iterable container type (view).
+   [The visibility of an aspect specification is defined in Ada RM 8.8].
+   [Because other iterator types and iterable container types as defined in Ada RM 5.5.1 are necessarily not in |SPARK|, this effectively replaces, rather than extends, those definitions].

 .. centered:: **Legality Rules**

-5. Each of the four names shall denote a primitive function of the type, referred to respectively as the First, Next, Has_Element, ane Element functions of the type.
+5. Each of the four (or three, if the optional argument is omitted) names shall denote an explicitly declared primitive function of the type, referred to respectively as the First, Next, Has_Element, and Element functions of the type.
 All parameters of all four subprograms shall be of mode In.

-6. The First function of the type shall take a single parameter, which shall be of type T. The "cursor type" of T is defined to be result type of the First function.
-The name of the First function shall be resolvable from these rules alone.
-[This means the the cursor type of T can be determined without examining the other three subprogram names].
-The cursor type of T shall not be limited.
+6. The First function of the type shall take a single parameter, which shall be of type T. The "iteration cursor subtype" of T is defined to be result subtype of the First function.
+The First function's name shall be resolvable from these rules alone.
+   [This means the the iteration cursor subtype of T can be determined without examining the other subprogram names].
-   The "cursor subtype" of T is defined to be the result subtype of the First function.
-The cursor subtype of T shall be definite.
+   The iteration cursor subtype of T shall be definite and shall not be limited.

-7. The Next function of the type shall have two parameters, the first of type T and the second of the cursor type of T; the result type of the function shall be the cursor type of T.
+7. The Next function of the type shall have two parameters, the first of type T and the second of the cursor subtype of T; the result subtype of the function shall be the cursor subtype of T.

-8. The Has_Element function of the type shall have two parameters, the first of type T and the second of the cursor type of T; the result type of the function shall be Boolean.
+8. The Has_Element function of the type shall have two parameters, the first of type T and the second of the cursor subtype of T; the result subtype of the function shall be Boolean.

-9. The Element function of the type shall have two parameters, the first of type T and the second of the cursor type of T; the default element subtype of T is then defined to be the result subtype of the Element function.
+9. The Element function of the type, if one is specified, shall have two parameters, the first of type T and the second of the cursor subtype of T;
+   the default element subtype of T is then defined to be the result subtype of the Element function.

 10. Reverse container element iterators are not in |SPARK|.
     The loop parameter of a container element iterator is a constant object.